 (The longest journey begins with a single step)

-I am a member of the School's research groups "Mathematical Physics and Statistical Mechanics" and "Algebra, Number Theory & Representations".
+I am a member of the School's research groups "Mathematical Physics" and "Algebra".

 |04/10/2016||Nobel Prize awarded to three pioneers of topology in condensed matter physics, David J. Thouless, F. Duncan M. Haldane and J. Michael Kosterlitz.
 See here for the official press release.|